 Vibrating tubes have grown popular in the field of solids handling compared to other solutions, mainly screw conveyors.
 Vibrating tubes allow indeed to convey or dose very gently some solids, compared to the mechanical effect of a screw conveyor on the product (breakage).
 They offer also very easy access and cleaning since they are only constituted of an empty tube.

-A typical vibrating tube design is shown below :
+A typical vibrating tube conveyor design is shown below :

 Figure 1 : Typical design of vibrating tube

-It should also be noted that alternative designs exist with a pan instead of a tube.
-The principle remains the same ; pan design can reach higher throughput than tube design, they are also sometimes used in combination with a sieve to form a rectangular vibrating sifter.
+It should also be noted that alternative designs exist with a pan (also sometimes called tray) instead of a tube.
+The principle remains the same ; vibrating pan feeder design can reach higher throughput than tube design, they are also sometimes used in combination with a sieve to form a rectangular vibrating sifter.